 Chemotherapy affects normal cells as well as cancer cells.
-The possible side effects depend on what kind of drug you take and the dose.
+The possible side effects depend on what kind of medicine you take and the dose.

 These are common side effects of chemotherapy:

-Other common side effects are a decrease in one of these blood counts:
+Other common side effects are a decrease in blood counts, such as:

-A decrease in the white cell count is called leukopenia.
+A decrease in white blood cells.
 This is an important risk factor for infection.
-If you run a fever during chemotherapy, tell your doctor or nurse right away.
+If you have a fever during chemotherapy, tell your doctor or nurse right away.

-A decrease in platelets is called thrombocytopenia.
-It is a risk factor for bleeding.
-Tell your doctor or nurse about any bleeding or easy bruising during chemotherapy.
+A decrease in platelets.
+This puts you at risk for bleeding.
+Tell your doctor or nurse about any bleeding or easy bruising you have during chemotherapy.

-A decrease in red blood cells is called anemia.
-It causes fatigue, weakness, and lack of energy.
-These symptoms should be reported to your doctor or nurse.
+A decrease in red blood cells.
+This causes fatigue, weakness, and lack of energy.
+These symptoms can be treated.
+Tell your doctor or nurse about them.

 It's important to know which medicines you're taking.
 Write your medicines down, and ask your healthcare team how they work and what side effects they might have.

 Talk with your healthcare providers about what signs to look for and when to call them.
 For example, chemotherapy can make you more likely to get infections.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.